 DATE

 NAME ADDRESS CITY, STATE & ZIP CODE

-RE: Parcel ID: Locati on
+RE: Parcel ID: Location

-PLEASE RETURN THIS FORM WITHIN TWO WEEKS FROM DATE MAILED
+PLEASE RETURN THIS F ORM WITHIN TWO WEEKS FROM DATE MAILED

 Dear Sir/Madam:

-exempt from property tax on January 1 of this ducting a periodic review of all property that was year to determine if its current ownership and use is to fulfill a duty placed on the Board by Georgia
+exempt from property tax on .
+Assessors is conducting a periodic review of all property that was fanuary 1 of this year to determine if its current ownership and use on.
+This review is to fulfill a duty placed on the Board by Georgia

 that it was exempt.
-If you believe that the use exemption, please complete the enclosed quest ned the property described in the enclosure(s) and of the property as of January 1, still qualifies for ionnaire(s) for each parcel and return it to the above longer own the property or are no longer using it for tionnaire that the property has been sold or
+If you bel exemption, please complete the address by MONTH DATE, Y anuary 1, you owned the property described in the enclosure(s) and lieve that the use of the property as of January 1, still qualifies for the enclosed questionnaire(s) for each parcel and return it to the above YEAR .
+If you no longer own the property or are no longer using it for licate on the questionnaire that the property has been sold or

-will continue the exemption and so notify you. may be removed.
-If it is not clear that continue nat the continued exemption is justified, the Board If you do not return the questionnaire the exemption ed exemption is justified, you may be asked to the Chief Appraiser and/or the Board of Assessors.
+will continue the exemption a may be removed.
+If it is not o e makes it clear that the continued exemption is justified, the Board and so notify you.
+If you do not return the questionnaire the exemption lear that continued exemption is justified, you may be asked to and/or meet with the Chief Appraiser and/or the Board of Assessors.

-If you have any questions, please call Geoffrey gqjohnson@dekalbcountyga.gov and he will b in this important matter.
-Johnson, 404-371-2716, e glad to assist you.
+ase call Geoffrey Johnson, 404-371-2716, gov and he will be glad to assist you.
 Thank you for your cooperation

 Respectfully submitted,

+Coloin C. Histo, In CAE, CO. Α.

-Calvin C. Hicks, Jr. CAE, GCA
+Calvin C. Hicks, Jr. CAE, GC A